 PROCESSING, PERSONAL DATA AND DATA SUBJECTS

 - PURPOSE OF PROCESSING.
-The data is processed to write letters of claim through PDT Solicitors and issue either a County Court Small Claim or a European Small Claim.
+The data is processed to write letters of claim and issue proceedings in a County Court Small Claim

 - DURATION OF THE PROCESSING.
 The duration of processing is 3 years to allow for a full hearing and the conclusion of any appeal.